LongBu/AWS-MLS-C01-Study-Guide/README.md

       * coordinates distribution of data and tasks
       * manages health-long running process
     * Core Node:
-      * Hosts HDFS data and runs tasks and store data-long running process
+      * Hosts HDFS data and runs tasks and stores data-long running process
       * can spin up/down as needed
     * Task Node (optional):
       * only to run tasks-usually Spot Instances are a best option